github/opensource.guide/CONTRIBUTING.md

 * Fix editorial inconsistencies or inaccuracies
 * [Translate guides into other languages](docs/translations.md)

-Interested in making a contribution?
+Interested in contributing to this Open Source Guide?
 Read on!

 ## Ground rules & expectations